Centrattic/conversation-continuation/README.md

 1. Build a classifier for truth + a memory system to store learned truth -- perhaps store them in the constitution and reflect on them during RL?
 But also want to consider truth the model makes up, in order to be consistent with past interactions -- could store in a context file or find some other way (like every so often, train a lora on those truths, or RL more, or tbh a new method in the middle of these two would be cool?)
 2. Try to do some character training by constitutional AI.
 Maybe can also incorporate world model here (like model of what life looks like and stuff), since world modeling is hard and model is still bad at it (though maybe got better at class schedule prompt over training runs?)
 3. A cool way to check how well your truth-building/world-modeling is going: follow-ups to the Geometry of Truth works, ie. particularly focusing on truth: (1) The Geometry of Truth: Emergent Linear Structure in Large Language Model Representations of True/False Datasets and (2) How well do truth probes generalise? by seeing if truth probes generalize better or something on the RL-ed or Memory added model
+4. Can I direct the convo in some meaningful way by providing a topic -- like maybe very mild steering vector to talk about some particular topic, would be cool?